mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 that it was the best experience so far for me as a developer I ever had.
 It is awesome, that I can publish my work and have immediately the feedback and proposed improvements.
-With that, I liked the open source development to just how much I can learn by the awesome people and create new cool stuff.
+With that, I liked the open source development to just how much I can learn from the awesome people and create new cool stuff.
 Despite I’m a college student, this actually missed me a lot, to just have feedback on my work which opens me the opportunities to learn.
 I really felt that I’m a part of the community.
 I will be happy to continue